ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

    - After baking the field, use the 'Create Field' option to set up `avatarcreator` or `avatarcreatorcorridor`.

 3. **Configure Avatar Prefab**
-   - Navigate to the Inspector panel.
-   - Locate either `avatarcreator` or `avatarcreatorcorridor`.
    - In the 'Avatar Prefab' field, insert an avatar from `Packages/CollisionAvoidance/Samples/Models/Prefabs`.

 4. **Instantiate Avatars**